Dragon Ball Z: Budokai Tenkaichi: Reception

-Budokai Tenkaichi
+Budokai Tenkaichi (Sparking!)

-Budokai Tenkaichi received "average" reviews according to the review aggregation website Metacritic.
+The Game received "average" reviews according to the review aggregation website Metacritic.

-Budokai Tenkaichi 2
+Budokai Tenkaichi 2 (Sparking!
+Neo)

-Budokai Tenkaichi 2 received "average" reviews on both platforms according to Metacritic.
+The Game received "average" reviews on both platforms according to Metacritic.
 The PS2 version of the game received the 'Best Fighting Game of the Year' award from X-Play.
 Mark Bozon of IGN said of the controls, "The sheer speed and complexity of the controls may turn some people off, but the general combat will eventually come down to two buttons, making the game amazingly easy to learn, but nearly impossible to fully master."
 Nintendo Power gave the Wii version a score of 10 for "Dragon Ball Z fans", and 5.5 for "everyone else", rounding out the overall score to 7.5 out of 10.

-Budokai Tenkaichi 3
+Budokai Tenkaichi 3 (Sparking!
+Meteor)

-Budokai Tenkaichi 3 received "average" reviews on both platforms according to Metacritic.
+The Game received "average" reviews on both platforms according to Metacritic.
 Japanese videogame magazine Famitsu gave the PS2 version a score of 32 out of 40, while the Wii version received 33 out of 40.
 IGN awarded both versions of Tenkaichi 3 positively, with their only complaints being the comparatively underwhelming story mode (in comparison to Tenkaichi 2), gimmicky Disc Fusion, and the lagging Wi-Fi.

-Tenkaichi Tag Team
+Tenkaichi Tag Team (Dragon Ball: Tag VS)

 It has a score of 63% on Metacritic.
-GameSpot awarded it a score of 6.0 out of 10, saying "Dragon Ball Z: Tenkaichi Tag Team is just another DBZ fighting game, and makes little effort to distinguish itself from its predecessors."
+GameSpot awarded it a score of 6.0 out of 10, saying "Dragon Ball Z: Tenkaichi Tag Team is just another Dragon Ball Z fighting game, and makes little effort to distinguish itself from its predecessors."

+Sparking!
+Zero

+Sparking!
+Zero received "generally favorable" reviews from critics, according to review aggregator Metacritic, and 86% of critics recommended the game, according to OpenCritic.
+PC Gamer called it "the best Dragon Ball game we've had since the PS2 and a generous love letter to Toriyama's classic series."
+On the other hand, GameSpot stated that "the frenetic fighting Dragon Ball fans expect is here, but it's marred by an overall shallow experience with more repetition than revolution."

+Dragon Ball: Sparking!
+Zero sold over 3 million copies globally in its first 24 hours.
+It reached #2 in the Japanese sales charts, and #3 in the UK.

+The game set a record for the most concurrent players in a paid fighting game on PC, with a peak of 122,554 players.